ValeraKvip/tg-auction/README.md

 Note: you can test the application on the same host.
 That is, in a browser or desktop application, you can also try to set up a mobile emulator.
 Unfortunately, the firestore emulator cannot work with a remote host.
 Therefore, you can open the app on your android device, but you cannot use the database.

-# TODO
+# TODO \#
 Open the search in your editor and search for `TODO #` - these are special comment tags that you need to work on before deploying (for real users, you can ignore these TODOs if you are deploying your app for testing or demo) your app.
-It would be unnecessary to integrate, for example, a payment provider and use its API - because there are dozens of such providers and each has its own API - but you have **TODO comments** that will indicate **where** it should be done and **what** exactly.
+It would be overkill to integrate, for example, a payment provider and use its API - because there are dozens of such providers and each has its own API - but you have **TODO comments** that will indicate **where** it should be done and **what** exactly.

 # Deploy
 You don't need to build - it's ready to deploy.
 But if you changed the code and used a typescript, don't forget to build it.

-1. Open the root directory in CMD or VSCode terminal
+1. Open the root directory in terminal or VSCode terminal
 2. `firebase deploy` <br><br>
 **It deploys the following:**
 * New releases of your Firebase Hosting sites <br>